omarhimada/pype/README.md

-# FloPype
+# Pype
-FloPype is a generic API utility which aims to expedite implementation with third-parties.
+Pype is a generic API utility which aims to expedite implementation with third-parties.
 Includes ILogger support

 **https://www.nuget.org/packages/FloPype/**